File last modified:

 And so they brought Uncle Juan Bernardino into the presence of the Reverend Bishop so that he could speak to him and give his testimony, and together with his nephew Juan Diego, the Bishop lodged them in his house for several days while the shrine of the beloved Queen was built out there at Tepeyac, at the place where she had revealed herself to Juan Diego.

-The Reverend Bishop himself moved the beautiful image of the Beloved Heavenly Maiden [on the cloak] to the Iglesia Mayor.
+The Reverend Bishop himself moved the beautiful image of the Beloved Heavenly Lady [on the cloak] to the Iglesia Mayor.
 He took the beloved image out of the private chapel in his residence where it had been, so that all could see it and admire it.

 The entire city, everyone without exception, was deeply moved as everyone turned out to see and admire her holy image, to acknowledge its divine nature, and to offer her their prayers.
 All marveled at the miraculous way it had appeared, since no earthly hand had painted the beloved image.